-To what extent does the organisation wish to differentiate pension benefits on grounds of employee preferences?
+Does the organisation wish to differentiate pension benefits on grounds of employee preferences?

 Has the organisation acquired, or does it intend to acquire, other companies?

-In cases of merger and acquisition, it's likely that a variety of types of pension schemes will operate.
+In cases of merger and acquisition, it's likely that a variety of types of pension arrangement will operate.
 This can make pension management complex and limit a coherent remuneration approach.
 In these circumstances, a flexible remuneration strategy, including flexibility in pension level design, can be beneficial.

 Is the organisation an international company?